adfinis/ansible-guide/doc/roles.rst

 beginning.
 This generates a comment header inside the file, warning a potential user that changes to the file may be overwritten.

-If possible validate the template before copying into place.
-This will guarantee that configuration will work after restart the corresponding service.
+If possible validate the template before copying it into place.
+This will guarantee that configuration will work after restarting the corresponding service.

 Good example: